iabhishekchandel/ETH-AVAX-Proof-Module-1/README.md

-# smart-contract--using-solidity

-A smart contract is a self-executing agreement implemented on a blockchain platform, typically using a programming language called Solidity.
-Solidity is a high-level language designed specifically for writing smart contracts on the Ethereum blockchain, although it can also be used on other blockchain platforms.
-In Solidity, you can define smart contracts by writing code that specifies the contract's functionality, rules, and interactions with other contracts and users.

-# Error Handling in Solidity - Module1

-In Solidity, you can define smart contracts by writing code that specifies the contract's functionality, rules, and interactions with other contracts and users.
-This Solidity smart contract demonstrates error handling techniques using the `require`, `assert`, and `revert` statements.
-Let's explore how error handling is implemented in the code!

-# Getting Started

-# Executing Program

-# The project will involve the following steps:

-# Setting up Remix:

-1.Open the Remix IDE in your web browser.
-To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.

-2.Creating the smart contract:
-Start a new file in the code editor within Remix.
-Copy and paste the following code into the file:

-''' // SPDX-License-Identifier: MIT pragma solidity 0.8.18;

-// SPDX-License-Identifier: MIT
-pragma solidity ^0.8.0;

-contract SmartContract {
-    uint public value;

-    function setValue(uint _value) public {
-        // require statement
-        require(_value > 0, "Value must be greater than zero");

-        // assert statement
-        assert(_value != 42);

-        // set the value
-        value = _value;
-    }

-    function setValueWithRevert(uint _value) public {
-        if (_value == 0) {
-            // revert statement
-            revert("Value cannot be zero");
-        }

-        value = _value;
-    }
-}

-# Purpose

- It's important to note that require(), assert(), and revert() are used for different

-1.require() is typically used to validate input conditions or contract preconditions.
-It throws an error and reverts the transaction if the condition is not met.

-2assert() is used to check for internal errors in the contract.
-It should only be used for conditions that should never be false.
-If the condition is false, it indicates a bug in the contract.

-3.revert() is used to explicitly revert the transaction, usually due to a requirement violation or an exceptional condition.
- These error handling mechanisms help ensure the contract's integrity and provide meaningful feedback to users interacting with the contract.

-# Compiling the Contract:

-.Use the Remix compiler panel to compile your smart contract.
-.Select the appropriate compiler version pragma solidity ^0.8.0;

-# Deploying the Contract:

-1.Switch to the "Deploy & run transactions" tab in Remix.

-2.Deploy the compiled contract by clicking the "Deploy" button.

-# Interacting with the smart contract:

-1.Utilize the Remix IDE to interact with the deployed contract create.

-2.In the above smart contract, there are two functions: setValue() and setValueWithRevert().
-Both functions take an input _value and set the value variable of the contract to that input value.
-However, they use different error handling mechanisms.

-3.Input the adress and value and click on the corresponding function buttons to execute our contract.

-## Author

-Abhisek Chandel- Chandigarh University
+# **ErrorHandling Smart Contract**
+The ErrorHandling smart contract demonstrates different error handling mechanisms in Solidity.
+It provides examples of using require, assert, and revert statements to handle errors and exceptions in Solidity contracts.

+## Getting Started
+To use the ErrorHandling contract, you'll need to have a Solidity development environment set up.
+Make sure you have the following prerequisites installed:
+* Solidity compiler (version 0.8.x)
+## Usage
+1. Clone the repository or create a new Solidity file and copy the code from ErrorHandling.sol into it.

+2. Compile the Solidity code using the Solidity compiler.
+Make sure to set the compiler version to 0.8.x.

+3. Deploy the contract to a compatible blockchain network, such as Ethereum.

+4. Once the contract is deployed, you can interact with it by calling the checkValue function, providing a uint256 value as an argument.

+5. The checkValue function will perform the following error handling operations:

+    * It uses the require statement to check if the value is greater than 0.
+If the condition is not met, it throws an exception with the error message "Value must be greater than 0."

+    * It uses the assert statement to validate internal consistency.
+It multiplies the value by 2 and checks if the result is greater than or equal to the value.
+If the condition is false, it indicates an internal error, and the contract execution is reverted.

+    * It uses the revert statement to revert the transaction and throw an exception if the value is equal to 42.
+The error message "The value cannot be 42" is provided in this case.

+6. The function will return true if none of the error conditions are met.

+## Error Handling Mechanisms
+The ErrorHandling contract demonstrates the following error handling mechanisms:

+* require statement: Used to enforce a condition that must be met for the function to continue execution.
+It throws an exception if the condition is not met.

+* assert statement: Used to check for conditions that should never be false.
+It is typically used to validate internal consistency.
+If the condition is false, it indicates an internal error, and the contract execution is reverted.

+* revert statement: Used to revert the current transaction and throw an exception with a specific error message.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.This code is licensed under the MIT License.
-You can find the license text in the SPDX-License-Identifier comment at the beginning of the contract.
+The ErrorHandling smart contract is licensed under the MIT License.

+## Contributing
+If you'd like to contribute to the ErrorHandling contract or have suggestions for improvement, feel free to open an issue or submit a pull request.